Stackclash/5e-vault/z_Templates/World Building/Barovia.md

 ## Notable Locations

 > ```dataview
->  TABLE
+>  TABLE file.name as "Name", file.location as "Location"
 >  FROM "4.
 World Almanac/Eldoria/Places of Interest" OR "4.
 World Almanac/Eldoria/Settlements"
->  WHERE file.region = this.file.name OR file.location = this.file.name
 > ```